 DOS Command Reference

-Toka-DOS commands come in two kinds.
-The built-in commands (DIR, COPY, DEL, and the rest) live inside COMMAND.COM and are always available.
-The external commands are the programs in C:\DOS (XCOPY, MEM, ATTRIB, and so on), each a real file, most carried over from FreeDOS with a Toka-DOS rebrand and a few written by General Simulation Works.
-This page lists the built-ins first, then documents each external command with the switches it actually implements.
-Where Toka-DOS diverges from a command's usual behavior, it says so.
+Toka-DOS has two types of command.
+The internal commands (DIR, COPY, DEL, and the others) are part of COMMAND.COM, and are always available.
+The external commands are the programs in C:\DOS (XCOPY, MEM, ATTRIB, and the others).
+Each external command is a file.
+Most of them come from FreeDOS with a Toka-DOS name, and General Simulation Works wrote some of them.
+This page lists the internal commands first.
+It then describes each external command and its switches.
+Where the behavior in Toka-DOS is different from the usual behavior, this page says so.

-These are part of COMMAND.COM itself, not separate files on disk.
-They are available at the C:\> prompt and in batch files even before PATH is set or if C:\DOS is missing, because the shell carries them in memory.
-Add /? to any of them for its full built-in help.
+These commands are part of COMMAND.COM.
+They are not files on the disk.
+The shell holds them in memory.
+Thus they are available at the C:\> prompt and in a batch file, even before PATH is set, and even if C:\DOS is absent.
+Add /? to a command to see its full help.

-Some have a short and a long spelling that do the same thing: MD/MKDIR, RD/RMDIR, CD/CHDIR, DEL/ERASE, REN/RENAME, and LH/LOADHIGH.
+Some commands have a short name and a long name with the same function: MD/MKDIR, RD/RMDIR, CD/CHDIR, DEL/ERASE, REN/RENAME, and LH/LOADHIGH.

 Files and directories